Nikolaj A. Harmon, Associate Professor of Economics, University of Copenhagen

 Journal of the European Economic Association, Oct.
 2015

-Link to: Published Paper, Working Paper
+Link to: Published Version, Working Paper

 Abstract: